liquidinstruments/moku-examples/docs/api/reference/tfa/set_event_detector.md

       type: number
       unit: V
     - default: Rising
-      description: The edge chosen for event detection.The device will look for an event on the selected edge, each time the selected edge passes through the event detectors.
+      description: The edge chosen for event detection.The device will look for an event on the selected edge, each time the selected edge passes through the event detectors
       name: edge
       param_range: Rising, Falling , Both
       type: string